 The voters approved a \$26.5M capital project in May 2019.
-The project was approved by New York State on June 2, 2020 and is expected to start in the fall 2020 and be completed in September 2022.
+The project was approved by New York State on June 2, 2020 and started in the April 2021.
+The project is expected to be completed in September 2022.
 The project will complete the renovations that were started in the 2009 and 2013 capital projects.
 The work includes renovations to the high school and middle school.
-Funding for the project will included approximately \$13M in bonds and \$13.5M in Native American Building Aid.
+Funding for the project will included approximately \$16.4M in bonds and \$10.1M in Native American Building Aid.